bullocke/AREA2/docs/_build/html/_sources/index.rst.txt

 Google Earth Engine Assessment Toolbox
 ======================================

-Tools and guidance for performing an accuracy assessment and area estimation on the Google Earth Engine.
+Tools and guidance for estimating accuracy and area on the Google Earth Engine.

 .. toctree::
    :maxdepth: 2